 - Once the pasta is fully cooked, rinse it with cold water to stop the cooking and drain well.

-- Gently stir everything together until well combined.
+- Add the pasta and gently stir everything together until well combined.

-- Taste and adjust the salt and pepper.
+- Taste and adjust the salt, pepper, and vinegar. (see notes)

 Is there a rough idea of calories per serving?